7sedam7/perec.nvim/README.md

   - You can query LINKS (`FROM MD_LINKS('<PEREC_DIR>')`)
   - You can query TASKS (`FROM MD_TASKS('<PEREC_DIR>')`)
 - There is a live render of queryies withinr Markdown files if in ``` krafna ``` code block.
+  - If cells are "too wide" they will be folded to the next line.
+Default is 80 characters, but can be changed in options. (`defaults: { max_width = 80 }`)
 - If FROM is not specified, default is `FROM FORNTMATTER_DATA('<PEREC_DIR>')`.

 ## Installation with Plugin Managers